 Please take a moment to review the charts.

 Steering committees are advisory bodies composed of experts with experience on issues, such as budgets, new projects, policy, strategies, and project management concerns.
 The thirteen chosen to work with the Speaker, the Director, the Agencies, and the Mayor will be the first indicator of “seriousness.”

 The introduction of a New Comprehensive Planning Framework (NCPF) tells us it may not be concrete or technical.
 Therefore, it is a political one.
-The origin in the New York City Council of the NCPF indicates with its emphasis on “needs” and “goals.”
-I do not see this as a poor step, just one that can get very slippery, especially in the last few weeks among a bevy of term-limited Council members or when a major capital investment group frightens the residents in a member’s district.
+The origin in the New York City Council of the NCPF indicates an emphasis on “needs” and “goals.”
+It is not a poor step, just one that can get very slippery, especially in the last few weeks among a bevy of term-limited Council members or when a major capital investment group frightens the residents in a member’s district.
 Still, that crunchy ethical detail will be saved for Part II.